1. Prize of KunstSalon TheatreAward-Festival

 Dance theatre about injuries and aging with Bibiana Jiménez

-Just before the premiere in March, the virus stopped the new production, a break in the biography of the theatre and the artists.
+Just before the premiere in March, the virus and the measures to contain the pandemic stopped the new production; and now again: a break in the biography of the theatre and the artists.
 However, FRACTURA is all about the breaks, injuries and scars that can be found in an artist's biography!

 At 40, most women rethink their lives and most dancers inevitably end their careers.
 They have experienced some injuries, pain and fractures that have left external and internal scars.
 Partly through violence, self-inflicted or exercised by others.